Short Simple Geodesic Loops on a 2-Sphere: Introduction

 In this paper, we are interested in the existence of simple geodesic loops of bounded length.
 We will prove the following theorem. \begin{theorem} Let $p$ be a point in an analytic Riemannian 2-sphere $M$ of diameter $d$.
-Then there at least two simple geodesic loops based at $p$ of length at most $8d$ and $14d$. \end{theorem}
+Then there are at least two simple geodesic loops based at $p$ of respective lengths at most $8d$ and $14d$. \end{theorem}

 This differs from previous results regarding geodesic loops because it concerns simple curves.
 Consequently, the two loops obtained in the proof of our theorem will have distinct images.
 This is in contrast to the work of Cheng, Nabutovsky and Rotman, which does not preclude the possibility that the $k$ short geodesic loops are given by iterating the same closed geodesic $k$ times.
 This result also differs from the quantitative Lusternik--Schnirelmann theorem in that it produces simple loops based at any point in $M$.